The Quantum Mechanics Swampland: Conclusions

 \section{Conclusions}

 In this work, we have studied the non-relativistic potentials generated for a variety of interactions between spin-1/2 particles.
 These include interactions mediated by scalars or vectors as well as four fermion operators.
 We reviewed the procedure laid out in~\cite{Agrawal:2020lea} for setting boundary conditions.
 In addition to setting the boundary conditions for the Schr\"odinger equation, this procedure also provided us with an analytic cross-check for determining whether a potential is singular or not.
 Using this diagnostic, we showed that all of the potentials generated from tree-level QFT descriptions of scattering processes give rise to nonsingular well-behaved quantum mechanical potentials.
 In many cases, this nonsingular behavior is preserved by nontrivial cancellations that arise due to the accompanying operators.
 Furthermore, we extended this analysis to higher dimensions and showed that Coulomb potentials in an arbitrary number of dimensions are also nonsingular.
 These results lend credence to the notion of the Quantum Mechanics Swampland and indicate that subject to our matching procedure, singular potentials in quantum mechanics are irrelevant when considering a matching to an underlying perturbative tree-level QFT.
+We again emphasize that the Quantum Mechanics Swampland is distinct from the Swampland for QFTs, but entirely analogous in its attempt to narrow down the space of consistent, viable quantum mechanical potentials.